 If you have a spouse or declining parent who looks like they may need nursing home assistance soon, you should contact your local Elder Law Attorney for assistance.
 One tip: contact them way before you run out of money; with proper planning, you can often save a substantial amount of money.
 Once you spend down all of your money and sell all of your property to pay for your care, it’s too late to check on your planning options.
 The money is already spent!
 There are often options to protect substantial amounts of your hard earned assets.
 Again, check with your Elder Law Attorney sooner, rather than later.

 Next time, we will discuss one more part of the Bridge of Life Planning process: Legal planning.
 This area of planning we define as the types of documents that are needed to effectively set forth your plan.
 Hopefully you have reviewed these different segments of the Bridge of Life Plan and will put yours into action.
 This is one of the most effective things that you can do to make sure that you get the care that you need, have a way planned out to pay for that care, and have the legal strategy in place to make it happen.

 By the way, I hope you have enjoyed the bridge pictures that have been featured in this course.
-My buddy David, who helps with this blog is a missionary in Eastern Europe (currently Poland).
+My buddy David, who helps with this blog is a pastor in Eastern Europe (currently Poland).
 The bridge featured in Bridge of Life Planning (part 3) was a picture he took while in Romania.
 The bridge picture this week is from a bridge that he saw while in Poland.
 Please comment below to let him know what you think.
 I love Bridges and think these pictures are pretty incredible.